-The captivating providence of ancient Egypt is primed to descend on the old-world elegance of Victoria, B.C.
+The captivating providence of ancient Egypt has descended on the old-world elegance of Victoria, B.C.

-May 18 – December 31, the Royal BC Museum will host Egypt: The Time of Pharaohs.
-Featuring more than 300 original artifacts, this is the first time a North American audience will have access to this staggering exhibition.
+May 18 – December 31, the Royal BC Museum is hosting the Egypt: The Time of Pharaohs.
+Featuring more than 300 original artifacts, this is the first time a North American audience have access to this staggering exhibition.

-Priceless artifacts will be on display, such as an ornate gold and garnet necklace from the Ptolemaic period and a 4,000-year-old wooden coffin of official Nakht.
+Priceless artifacts are on display, such as an ornate gold and garnet necklace from the Ptolemaic period and a 4,000-year-old wooden coffin of official Nakht.

 Provided by the Royal BC Museum